FUNGI WORLD

 Fungi Economy Day

-October 9, 2025 — 9 a.m. to 5 p.m. — Julius Raab Hall, Vienna Chamber of Commerce
+October 9, 2025 — 9 a.m. to 5 p.m. — Julius Raab Hall, Austrian Federal Economic Chamber

 The ever-growing understanding of the world of fungi is changing our view of nature and the economy in a lasting way – and allows us to look to the future with optimism.

-Mycological research has produced groundbreaking findings in recent years that will revolutionise not only our production methods but also our consumption behaviour. we invite you to the first day of the mushroom industry in the Julius Raab Hall of the WKO ViennaInternational thought leaders and pioneers will meet innovative start-ups from the fungi economy.
+Mycological research has produced groundbreaking findings in recent years that will revolutionise not only our production methods but also our consumption behaviour. we invite you to the first day of the mushroom industry in the Julius Raab Hall of the WKÖInternational thought leaders and pioneers will meet innovative start-ups from the fungi economy.
 Together with experts from academia and finance, they will provide insights into the enormous potential of fungi for a truly circular economy.

 A day full of inspiration, knowledge, and vision – a day for everyone who wants to shape a sustainable future.
 Discover how the world of fungi is becoming the engine of the next great economic revolution.